michal-franc/michal-franc.github.io/_posts/tech/2017-04-17-code-review-one.md

 #### Limit the number of queries

 Instead of foreach with every loop generating another query.
 Remove for each and use something similar to SQL 'IN' syntax.
-In this case collection 'Contains'
+In this case collection 'Contains'.
+As a benefit we can also remove the temporary function and further simplify the code.

 {% highlight csharp %}

         private IEnumerable<GitHubUser>FindUsers(GitHubContext db, IEnumerable<int> userIds)
         {
-                List<GitHubUser> favoritesList = new List<GitHubUser>();
-                var user = (from u in db.GitUsers where userIds.Contains(u.Id)
+                return (from u in db.GitUsers
+                           where userIds.Contains(u.Id)
                            select new { u }).ToList();
-                favoritesList.Add(user.u);
-            }

-            return favoritesList;
         }

 {% endhighlight %}